 Acknowledgments.
-We would like to thank Qing-Hu Hou and Doron Zeilberger for helpful discussions and suggestions.
+We would like to thank Qing-Hu Hou, Bruno Salvy, Lisa H. Sun and Doron Zeilberger for helpful comments.
 This work was supported by the 973 Project, the PCSIRT Project of the Ministry of Education, the Ministry of Science and Technology, and the National Science Foundation of China.
 Peter Paule was partially supported by the SFB grant F1305 of the Austrian Science Foundation FWF.